eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 Dynamically injected routes can be added from the ASes IGP routes.
 If a network stops advertising the dynamically injected routes itself then the routes will be removed from routing tables {% cite internet-routing-architecture -l 133 %}.

 Misconfigured dynamic routing could cause inefficiencies where learned routes are advertised from multiple ASes.
-In the Cisco BGP implementation, external OSPF routes are blocked automatically from being distributed by BGP.
-Advertising an entire IGP table through BGP could cause leaked private information {% cite internet-routing-architecture -l 134-5 %}.
+In the Cisco BGP implementation, external OSPF routes are blocked automatically from being distributed by BGP {% cite internet-routing-architecture -l 134-5 %}.

-Unstable fluctuating routes are removed from being advertised by route dampening if they are unstable {% cite internet-routing-architecture -l 136 %}.
+Fluctuating routes are removed from being advertised by route dampening {% cite internet-routing-architecture -l 136 %}.

 Static routing is where routes to destinations are listed manually in the server.
 Static routing is the most effective way to provide route stability because the route will not be removed by dampening if it fluctuates too much {% cite internet-routing-architecture -l 137 %}.

 ### Filtering

 Filtering can be done on inbound or outbound routes to control prefixes that are received from neighbors and to control which prefixes should be advertised to neighbors.
-Filtered roots often have attributes manipulated to affect the decision making process {% cite internet-routing-architecture -l 169-70 %}.
+Filtered roots often have attributes manipulated to affect the decision process {% cite internet-routing-architecture -l 169-70 %}.

 Routes can be filtered based on IP prefix, AS originator, or BGP attributes.
 Routes can either be permitted or denied {% cite internet-routing-architecture -l 171 %}.